 User Accounts and Groups

-Understanding the user accounts and groups on a Linux system is crucial to determining the attack surface.
+Understanding a Linux system’s user accounts and groups is crucial to determining the attack surface.
 The following commands can help you enumerate user accounts and groups:

 • cat /etc/passwd: This command displays the contents of the /etc/passwd file, which contains information about user accounts: